Rorqual: Feeding habits

 As well as other methods, rorquals obtain prey by lunge-feeding on bait balls.
 Lunge feeding is an extreme feeding method, where the whale accelerates to a high velocity and then opens its mouth to a large gape angle.
 This generates the water pressure required to expand its mouth and engulf and filter a huge amount of water and fish.
-The gray whale does not lunge feed, as it gulps in sediments from the seafloor rather than water.
+In contrast to typical lunge feeding, Gray whales employ a unique suction feeding strategy to capture prey near or on the sea bottom.

 Rorquals have a number of anatomical features that enable them to do this, including bilaterally separate mandibles, throat pleats that can expand to huge size, and a unique sensory organ consisting of a bundle of mechanoreceptors that helps their brains to coordinate the engulfment action.
 Furthermore, their large nerves are flexible so that they can stretch and recoil.
 In fact, they give rorquals the ability to open their mouths so wide that they would be capable of taking in water at volumes greater than their own sizes.
 These nerves are packed into a central core area that is surrounded by elastin fibers.
 Opening the mouth causes the nerves to unfold, and they snap back after the mouth is closed.
 According to Potvin and Goldbogen, lunge feeding in rorquals represents the largest biomechanical event on Earth.

 Taxonomy

 Formerly, the rorqual family Balaenopteridae was split into two subfamilies, the Balaenopterinae and the Megapterinae, with each subfamily containing one genus, Balaenoptera and Megaptera, respectively.
 However, the phylogeny of the various rorqual species shows the current division is paraphyletic, and in 2005, the division into subfamilies was dropped.
 Two genetic studies, one in 2018 and one in 2020, suggest that the gray whale (Eschrichtius robustus) be counted among the rorquals, being more derived than the two minke whales but basal to the humpback whale, fin whale, and the other taxa classified in Balaenoptera.

 The discovery of a new species of balaenopterid, Omura's whale (Balaenoptera omurai), was announced in November 2003, which looks similar to, but smaller than, the fin whale; individuals of this species were found in Indo-Pacific waters.
-The discovery of the highly endangered Rice's whale was announced in 2021 after a genetic study found it to be distinct from Eden's whale; this species is known from a small portion of the northeastern Gulf of Mexico.
+The discovery of the highly endangered Rice's whale was announced in 2021 after a genetic study found it to be distinct from Bryde's whale; this species is known from a small portion of the northeastern Gulf of Mexico.